IfranAlamBishal/custom-section-product-features/README.md

 It enhances storytelling, improves user engagement, and helps communicate value clearly—without requiring any third-party apps.

 A perfect solution for brands that want a clean, premium, and conversion-focused feature section.

+# 📜 License
+This code is licensed under the MIT License.